top of page

 In that moment, the disruptors' hearts cracked wide open.
 It was Shakti’s raw vulnerability that finally penetrated their fear and defence mechanisms, and invited them into their own tenderness and vulnerability.

 Relationships are deepened through vulnerability, and the courage to let others in when we are hurting.
 From that moment onwards, everyone dropped into their hearts and bodies, and the retreat was an especially memorable one for all.
 Authentic intimacy comes from seeing ourselves and others in our darkest moments, and reminding ourselves we’re loved exactly as we are.
-We don’t have to put up defences, put on masks, or act clever or too cool for school – especially if you’re a facilitator!
+We don’t have to put up defences, put on masks, or act clever or too cool for school – especially if we are the facilitator!

 1. Listen to understand – not to respond

-2. Validate and name the feelings and emotions shared with you
+2. Validate and name the feelings and emotions shared within the held container

 3. Avoid fixing, minimising or spiritually by-passing

-4. Be truly, fully embodied, present and mindful & open your heart – wide!
+4. Be truly, fully embodied, present, mindful and open-hearted

 5. Allow all feelings and emotions to be there without judgement